softprops/picture-show/README.md

 inspired by the likes of showoff and slide down

-(work in progress. still a bit rough around the edges)
+(still a bit rough around the edges)

 ## usage